l8am/script_fragments/README.md

-# script_fragments
+# Script Fragments
-Stuff I will use later
+Things that I reuse for personal scripts.
+Might be useful to others.